 Most of the cities that topped the U.S. cranes list are markets in which Hartman and his Platinum network choose not to invest, he noted.

-Hartman and his Platinum Properties Investors Network favor linear market investments over cyclical market investments for real estate investments, “because I think it’s just a much more reliable and a much more conservative approach,” he says.
+If you already follow Hartman and his Platinum Properties Investors Network, you know that they favor linear market investments over cyclical market investments for real estate investments, because “it’s just a much more reliable and a much more conservative approach,” he says.

 Linear real estate markets are those whose prices stay steady over a period of years, while cyclical real estate markets are those that can fluctuate widely up and down in price.
 Cyclical markets leave investors too susceptible to heavy losses when there are sharp market downturns, as there were in the real estate fallout of 2007 and the financial crisis of 2008, Hartman says.